Transitioning into DE200

 Building on Chapters 1 and 2 of DE100 (Frederick Toates)

 We have an excellent team of two experienced and motivated tutors on this course.
 They can give you a variety of specialised knowledge and advice.

 Professor Graham Edgar has been a tutor with the OU for many years, and is both a current DE200 tutor and a regular contributor to OUPS weekends.
 He was an author of the Perception & Attention chapter in DSE212 and is co-author of the Chapter ‘Paying attention’ in DE100.
-He is Professor of Psychology at the University of Gloucester, where he works in the general area of cognitive psychology, with particular interests in the areas of perception and situation awareness (SA).
+He is Professor of Psychology at the University of Gloucestershire, where he works in the general area of cognitive psychology, with particular interests in the areas of perception and situation awareness (SA).
 Current research includes studies of driver behaviour, decision-making in firefighters, and the development of techniques for measuring SA - including measuring brain activity using electroencephalography (EEG).
 Graham has spent a substantial amount of time applying psychology in the ‘real world.’